google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Now here is the secret to making Reflections Cards.

-• Take your Window Sheet, acetate or plastic and ink up your same stamp again, then stamp the image onto the plastic.
+• Take your Window Sheet, acetate or plastic and ink up your same main image stamp again (in my case, the crocodile), then stamp the image onto the plastic.

-• Flip the plastic over to make a mirror image and ensure the inked image is face down on the card where you want it to appear in the water.
+• Flip the plastic over to make a mirror image, then place the inked image is face down on the card where you want it to appear in the water.

 • Rub over the image with your brayer for a lighter effect, or treat it as a rub-on and use your bone folder to transfer the refection to the water.